rakhimov/scram/doc/input_file.rst

 References to constructs, such as gates, events, and parameters, may include names of fault trees or components to access public or private members.
-This feature requires a period (".") between names; thus references follow the pattern ("fault_tree.component.event").
+This feature requires a period (".") between names; thus references may follow the pattern ("fault_tree.component.event").

 .. _`XML NCName datatype`: